gilltrick/HosNext/README.md

 # HosNext
-kind of special webscraper with database and frontend for adaults only
+kind of special webscraper with database and frontend

 HosNext, Version 0.1, date of release: 09.10.2021 README first: